gbv/dso/dso.md

 [Digitization]: #digitization

-A digitization service creates a digital document from a physical document, for instance a digital photograph or a 3D-scan of a physical object.
+A digitization [DocumentService] creates a digital document from a physical document, for instance a digital photograph or a 3D-scan of a physical object.

 *This class is just a suggestion!*